Eckankar/MosGame/README.md

 [![Build Status](https://travis-ci.org/Eckankar/MosGame.svg?branch=master)](https://travis-ci.org/Eckankar/MosGame)

-An attempt at making a game library for Moscow ML.
+An attempt to make a game library for Moscow ML.

-It attempts to replicate the style of [PyGame](http://pygame.org).
+It replicate the style of [PyGame](http://pygame.org).

 Note, this is very much alpha at this point, and the names and functionality is sure to be changed a lot as the library gets expanded.
 In short, don't rely on the interfaces staying the same until they're announced to be so.